HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-06-12-Box-Counting-Arithmetic.md

 ![](/assets/BoxCounting_files/headline.png)

-I was invited to the wedding recently, and had the pleasure to meet the 4-year old Benjamin[^1] who was fascinated by numbers and arithmetic.
+I was invited to a wedding recently, and had the pleasure to meet the 4-year old Benjamin[^1] who was fascinated by numbers and arithmetic.
 Sharing and often repeating the
 [laments of Paul Lockhardt](https://www.maa.org/external_archive/devlin/LockhartsLament.pdf),